-* Reduced agricultural production * Water shortage and/or groundwater depletion * Increased disease and/or other health problems * Loss of biodiversity * Loss of land or degradation
+Main Human Vulnerabilities and Livelihood Impacts * Reduced agricultural production * Reduced fishery productivity * Water shortage and/or groundwater depletion * Increased disease and/or other health problems * Income generation * Loss of forest area or production * Loss of biodiversity * Loss of land or degradation